MyPortugalHoliday.com

 6) Drink a Poncha with some locals in a bar

-Experiencing authentic Madeiran culture means stepping into a neighborhood taberna where locals gather for their daily dose of Poncha, the island's beloved traditional spirit.
+To experience authentic Madeiran culture, step into a neighbourhood taberna where locals gather for their daily glass of Poncha, the island's traditional drink.

 Poncha drink Madeira